anaconda/pyscript-tutorial/01_python_in_the_browser.md

 target for multiple programming languages.
 Any code compiled to WASM can run with near-native performance.

-But the most important implication of this architectural choice could be better appreciated if we just add this last piece to our puzzle:
+But the most important implication of this architectural choice could be better appreciated if we just add the last piece to our puzzle:

 > 💡 "Any modern web browser natively embeds a WASM engine".